marrlab/InstantDL/README.md

 - scikit-learn: 0.21.3
 - scipy: 1.3.0
 - tensorflow: 1.15.2
-- tensorflow-gpu: 1.15.2 # in case of GPU exastnace
+- tensorflow-gpu: 1.15.2 # in case of GPU existance
 - pandas: 1.0.3
 ```